Russia's ruling party loses a third of seats in Moscow election after protests | Devdiscourse

-Russia's ruling United Russia party, which backs President Vladimir Putin, has lost one-third of its seats in the Moscow parliament, near-complete data cited by Russian news agencies showed on Monday, in an awkward setback for the Kremlin.
+Russia's ruling United Russia party, which supports President Vladimir Putin, has lost one-third of its seats in the Moscow city assembly, final polling data cited by Russian news agencies showed on Monday, in an awkward setback for the Kremlin.

 Public anger over more than five years of falling incomes and an unpopular hike in the pension age also helped fuel the Moscow protests, with the Communist Party benefiting most in Sunday's polls from the discontent.
 Putin's spokesman told reporters the Kremlin thought United Russia had done well despite the setback in Moscow.